 Along with cleansers, makeup can be the number one culprit for antagonizing sensitive skin.
 And usually we just use more of it in a desperate attempt to cover up unsightly blotches.
 Makeup can contain all sorts of irritants, including color and chemical fragrance.
 Safe colors are made from mica flakes and iron oxides.
-Look for safe makeup brands such as W3LL People, which uses FDA approved colors and iron oxides in, for example, its Nudist ColorBalm ($19.50 in the shop).
+Look for safe makeup brands such as W3LL People, which uses FDA approved colors and iron oxides in, for example, its Nudist ColorBalm ($19.50).
 Read more on ingredients to avoid and safe alternatives.

 Chemical sunscreen ingredients such as oxybenzone, homosalate and octinoxate are toxic and well-known irritants.
 Whenever possible, simply avoid them and go for a mineral sunscreen active — zinc oxide or titanium dioxide.
 A good compromise is a sunscreen that combines minerals with the least irritating chemicals, such as Amarte Ultra Veil Sunscreen SPF50 ($45).
 Read more on sunscreen safety.

 At the first sign of a flare-up, I will usually reach for Exederm.
 Although strictly speaking it is for eczema, it works a treat on rosacea and plain old zits.
 Learn to love LED light — red and blue light treatments are very helpful for rosacea and calming the skin (a nice bonus, while you work on those wrinkles).
 And I no longer see red thanks to a daily dab on Medik8 Red Alert ($60 in the shop) on my cheeks — it has the cutting edge anti-ager teprenone that is also helpful for hypersensitivity, rosacea and broken veins.
 Vitamin D is also an effective ingredient for preventing rosacea flare-ups.
 Topical sources are hard to come by, so be grateful for Elizabeth Dehn for One Love Organics Vitamin D Moisture Mist ($39 in the shop).
 Read more on treating rosacea.